7 Health Benefits Of Eating Broccoli During Pregnancy

 3. Now reduce the heat and add cheese cubes.
 Let it melt after which add milk and garlic powder.

-4. Take a small bowl with corn starch and water.
+4. Take a small bowl, and add cornstarch and water.
 Mix until it dissolves and add to the soup.
 Stir the mixture until it turns thick in consistency.

 Servings: 10